Stevie Salas: Career

 Co-Wrote and Produced the new project/band INABA/SALAS with Japanese superstar vocalist, multi-instrumentalist and songwriter Koshi Inaba for the Japanese record label Vermillion Records.
-Chubby Groove album was released on January 18, 2017 and was the #2 album in the country that week, and remained in the top 10 for several weeks after.
+Chubby Groove album was released on January 18, 2017 and was the No. 2 album in the country that week, and remained in the top 10 for several weeks after.
 The album was supported by sold-out Chubby Groove Tour 2017 that played throughout Japan in January/February 2017.
 The record was certified Gold in Japan on October 4, 2017.

 On February 15, 2020, Inaba/Salas released their second album, titled Maximum Huavo.

 Musical influences

-Salas' musical influences are derived mainly from late 60s and 70s rock and roll music, as well as funk.
-Artists who have influenced Salas as a musician include James Brown, Jimi Hendrix, Mick Ronson, David Bowie, and Frank Black.
+Salas' musical influences are derived mainly from the late 60s and 70s rock and roll music, as well as funk.
+Salas has been influenced by notable musicians such as James Brown, Jimi Hendrix, Mick Ronson, David Bowie, and Frank Black.